Alamshar

-Alamshar (foaled 18 April 2000) is a retired Irish Thoroughbred racehorse and active sire.
+Alamshar (18 April 2000 – 20 August 2026) was an Irish Thoroughbred racehorse and sire.
 He won five of his nine races in a career which lasted from September 2002 to September 2003.
-He is best known for his performances as a three-year-old when he overcame chronic injury problems to win the Irish Derby and the King George VI and Queen Elizabeth Stakes.
+He was best known for his performances as a three-year-old when he overcame chronic injury problems to win the Irish Derby and the King George VI and Queen Elizabeth Stakes.

 Background

 Alamshar, a "neat" bay colt with a diamond-shaped white star, was bred in Ireland by his owner, the Aga Khan.
 He was sired by the Kentucky bred Key of Luck, the winner of the Prix d'Arenberg.
 His dam Alaiyda, was a minor winner and a daughter of the disqualified Oaks "winner" Aliysa.
 He was therefore a product of one of his owner's most successful dam-lines, tracing back to the influential Mumtaz Mahal.
 Like many of his owner's horses, he was sent into training with John Oxx at the Curragh.
 He was ridden in all his races by Johnny Murtagh.